TabbycatDebate/tabbycat/docs/features/standings-rules.rst

   * - Number of seconds
     - The number of debates in which the team came second.
 Only makes sense for British Parliamentary.

+  * - Number of pullups before this round
+    - The number of times the team has been pulled up as part of :ref:`draw generation <draw-generation>`.
+You probably wouldn't use this as a metric to rank teams, but you may wish to display it as an "extra metric" in the team standings for transparency.

   * - Who-beat-whom
     - If there are exactly two teams tied on all metrics earlier in the